adrianmuino/Morse-Code-BBB-Distro/README.md

 # Requirements
 * microSD card larger than 2 GB and less than 32 GB.
 * micro SD card reader (with support for USB 3.0 if possible).
+* Linux Ubuntu Virtual Machine with internet connection.

+## Step 1: Connecting your microSD card to your Ubuntu VM.

-## Install VirtualBox
+### Install VirtualBox
 Download and install the latest version of VirtualBox for your host system.
 You can use this link for [VirtualBox 6.1.16 platform packages](https://www.virtualbox.org/wiki/Downloads).
+Set it up using the wizard installer.

-## Install VirtualBox Extension Pack
+### Install VirtualBox Extension Pack
 Download and install the latest version of the VirtualBox Extension Pack to support USB3.0 devices.
 You will need this if using a modern microSD card.
 You can use this link for [VirtualBox 6.1.16 Oracle VM VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).
+Set it up using the wizard installer.

+Open your VirtualBox Ubuntu VM.
+Go to Settings >> Ports >> USB.
+Enable the USB 3.0 Controller.

 ```bash
 pip install wxPython